buildpacks/rfcs/text/0000-graceful-stack-upgrades.md

 * platform developers: should ensure `io.buildpacks.stack.id` is present on the run image and `CNB_STACK_ID` is set on the build image
-* buildpack developers: no change
+* buildpack developers: should add `force-restore=true` to buildpack.toml if they are already accounting for stack ID changes
 * buildpack users: must endure one slow rebuild per-image when the stack changes
 * consumers of buildpack images: no change (though hopefully spared broken images)